hi-reeve/formwerk/CONTRIBUTING.md

 <details>
 <summary>I'm building an open-source library, a product, or a tool that integrates with or uses Formwerk.
 Can I get help with it?</summary>

 One of the main Formwerk audiences is library authors.
-We are always happy to help and support you in building your library and getting it listed in the [libraries section](https://formwerk.dev/libraries/) of the documentation, as well as promoting it in our ecosystem, homepage, or social media.
+We are always happy to help and support you in building your library as well as promoting it in our ecosystem, homepage, or social media.

 </details>